Correct-Syntax/Keep-Sabbath/README.md

 There is also an option to manually override it as well, which is useful for other Biblical Holy days.

+The timing is based on the understanding that the 7th-day Sabbath day starts on 6th day ("Friday") evening and ends on 7th day ("Saturday") evening, according to the Bible.

 ## Features